 Even better, you don’t actually need an ice cream machine to make easy Vanilla Ice Cream from scratch… While I’ve listed steps below for making the base on the stovetop and finishing in an ice cream machine, keep reading for simple no-churn steps using just a mixer.

 What Ingredients You Need

-This easy homemade ice cream recipe creates an incredible French Vanilla ice cream, which is much thicker and more luscious than a plain vanilla or vanilla bean.
-Again, this is due to the amount of egg yolks used, and the exact milk-fat percentage.
+This easy homemade ice cream recipe creates an incredible French Vanilla ice cream, which is much thicker and more luscious than plain vanilla or vanilla bean.
+Again, this is due to the number of egg yolks used, and the exact milk-fat percentage.

 Here is all that you need to make the best Vanilla Ice Cream from scratch:

 - Heavy cream

 What to do with all of those leftover egg whites?
 Keep them in an airtight container in the fridge and use them within a few days to make delicious, fluffy homemade meringue.

 You can also use them to whip up a healthy egg white breakfast casserole!

 How to Make Easy Homemade Vanilla Ice Cream

 - First, set a medium-sized saucepan over medium heat and clip a cooking thermometer to the side of the pot.
 You definitely want to be sure you keep an eye on the temperature to avoid over-cooking your ice cream base.